Overweight or Obese Life Insurance

 The Difference Between Being Overweight and Obese-Overweight or Obese Life Insurance

-The BMI determines the overall difference between obese and overweight individuals.
+The BMI determines the overall difference between morbidly obese and overweight individuals.
 Life insurance companies look at the body mass index to set rates for separate policies.
 The chart below offers an accurate depiction of the difference between being overweight and obese as determined by the BMI.

 Applying!
 Overweight or Obese Life Insurance!